yeswici/FuzzyAI/README.md

 ## Datasets

-We've included some datasets you can use under [resources/](https://github.com/cyberark/FuzzyAI/tree/main/resources), See [datasets wiki](https://github.com/cyberark/FuzzyAI/wiki#datasets) for more information.
+We've included some datasets you can use under [resources/](https://github.com/cyberark/FuzzyAI/tree/main/resources).
+For more information, see [datasets wiki](https://github.com/cyberark/FuzzyAI/wiki#datasets).

 ## Documentation